aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Automated Planning (limited)

 The current version of Deixiscript also tries to introduce a limited kind of automatic planning (we have encountered the topic of automated planning in the previous chapter @automaticPlanning) in the context of a rule-based naturalistic programming language.
-This capability can be used to issue declarative "orders" to individuals in the world model known as "agents", as we will see.
+This capability (as we will see) can be used to issue declarative "orders" to individuals in the world model known as "agents", who will have to figure out how to execute these orders.

 == Implementation Details

 In the current section, we we will begin by discussing some high-level implementation details, including the programming language, libraries, code-style and software design pattern that were used.

 In the later sections we will then move on to describe the current version of Deixiscript, detailing and motivating the choices that were made and the philosophy behind them.

-Since Deixiscript is an English-based language, what follows will also include some inevitable digressions into some (basic) aspects of the English grammar.
+Since Deixiscript is an English-based language, what follows will also inevitably include digressions into some (basic) aspects of the English grammar.

-=== Language
+=== Implementation Language

-The implementation language is Python 3 (specifically version 3.10 or higher), annotated with type-hints and type checked by the Pyright static type checker.
-Unit tests are performed with the help of the Pytest testing framework.
+The implementation language is Python 3 (specifically version 3.10 or higher), annotated with type-hints and type checked by the Pyright @pyright static type checker.
+Unit tests are performed with the help of the Pytest @pytest testing framework.

-We have experimented with other programming languages (TypeScript/JavaScript) for Deixiscript's implementation, but we decided to stick to Python at the end.
+We have experimented for some time with other programming languages (TypeScript/JavaScript) for Deixiscript's implementation, but we decided to stick to Python at the end.

 We think that Python is a great language for prototyping, due to its flexibility and regularity, due to the aboundance of third-party libraries that help perform a wide variety of complex tasks easily, and also due to the richness of its included standard library.

 === Parser

-The Lark @larkwebsite parsing toolkit for Python is used for the "front end" of the Deixiscript interpreter: to turn the strings of source code into parse trees and to further apply some transformations to obtain Abstract Syntax Trees (ASTs), which the interpreter can process.
+The Lark @larkwebsite parsing toolkit for Python is used for the "front end" of the Deixiscript interpreter: to turn the strings of source code into parse trees and to further apply some transformations, obtaining Abstract Syntax Trees (ASTs), which the "back end" of the interpreter can then process.

 The Lark parsing toolkit is available for free under the terms of the MIT opensource software license.